 Effects of a Zenker’s Diverticulum

-If left untreated, a Zenker’s diverticulum can negatively affect a person’s ability to eat as well as their overall quality of life.
+If left untreated, a Zenker’s diverticulum will make swallowing worse and negatively affect one’s quality of life.
 Not only does the condition make eating unpleasant, but it also increases the individual’s risk of choking.
-Patients with a Zenker’s diverticulum are also at increased risk for aspirating or inhaling food into the lungs.
+Patients with a Zenker’s diverticulum are also at increased risk for aspirating or inhaling food or saliva into the lungs.
 This can lead to serious illnesses, such as pneumonia, or even death.
 Individuals with the condition are urged to seek treatment even if the pouches are still small.

 Treating Zenker’s Diverticulum

 A Zenker’s diverticulum can be corrected through surgery.
-This involves cutting the cricopharyngeus muscle that is causing the constriction.
-This allows the food to pass through to the esophagus easily.
+This involves cutting the cricopharyngeus muscle which causes constriction.
+This procedure allows the food to pass through to the esophagus easily.
 The surgery eliminates the swallowing difficulties and reduces the risk of food getting stuck in the diverticulum.
 The patient also no longer feels the pouch at the back of the throat, so they no longer have the sensation of a persistent lump in their throat.

 Surgical Treatment Options